Key Takeaways

 SiC is a non-toxic material, and it can be formed into almost any shape desired.
 It has low density, a low coefficient of thermal expansion and excellent thermal stability, and it also has high specific stiffness and some important resonant frequency advantages.
 It can transmit heat a hundred times faster than glass, and exhibits more than four times the resistance to gravity deformation.
 What’s not to like about silicon carbide?

-Understanding Silicon Carbide Optics
+Understanding Silicon Carbide Optics, high thermal stability

 The primary mirro of the Telescope is often composed of SiC